 Understanding Medicare Special Needs Plans in Cherokee County, Alabama

-* CMS rates Medicare Advantage plans annually using a 5-star system.
+- * CMS reviews Medicare Advantage plans annually with a 5-star rating program.
 Data sources

 Dual Eligible Special Needs Plans (D-SNPs)